 Since this time, Arnold created the IFBB Arnold Classic, which has spawned into the largest fitness expos in the world.
 Hosting various competitive bodybuilding contests, the Arnold Classic also includes an array of other fitness disciplines, such as Strongman and powerlifting.

 Little known fact, before the bodybuilding world, Arnold competed in powerlifting.
 Want to train like him?
 Get some inspiration from the Arnold split.
-And let's not forget we also have him to thank for the Arnold Press.
+Curious about what his diet is like today?
+Check out our article: Is Arnold Schwarzenegger Vegan?